Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 Minina Yu.A.

-Psychodiagnostics is a branch of psychology that studies methods for determining the psychological characteristics of a person in order to most fully
+Psychodiagnostics is a branch of psychology that studies methods for determining the psychological characteristics of a person with the goal of the most complete description.

 Psychodiagnostics is a branch of psychology,